travis-ci/apt-package-safelist/README.md

 **PLEASE READ CAREFULLY!**

 0. Check the list of approved packages for your build environment (most likely [`ubuntu-precise`](./ubuntu-precise)).
-0. If it's not in there, check for [existing issues requesting the package you want](https://github.com/travis-ci/travis-ci/labels/apt-whitelist), and if one doesn't exist please open an issue requesting the package you need in the [this repo](https://github.com/travis-ci/apt-package-whitelist/issues/new?title=APT+whitelist+request+for+___PACKAGE___) (and be sure to replace `__PACKAGE__` in the issue title :wink:).
+0. If it's not in there, check for existing [issues](https://github.com/travis-ci/apt-package-whitelist/issues) and [pull requests](https://github.com/travis-ci/apt-package-whitelist/pulls) requesting the package you want, and if one doesn't exist please open an issue requesting the package you need in the [this repo](https://github.com/travis-ci/apt-package-whitelist/issues/new?title=APT+whitelist+request+for+___PACKAGE___) (and be sure to replace `__PACKAGE__` in the issue title).

 0. Currently, we are in the process of automating request approval process.
   1. This means that the issues' subject should follow exactly the one indicated.